dlkesterson/banana-bun/src/mcp/media-intelligence-README.md

 # Media Intelligence MCP Server

-The Media Intelligence MCP Server is the crown jewel of your Atlas media processing system, combining the power of MeiliSearch and Whisper MCP servers with advanced AI-powered insights and cross-modal learning capabilities.
+The Media Intelligence MCP Server is the crown jewel of your Banana Bun media processing system, combining the power of MeiliSearch and Whisper MCP servers with advanced AI-powered insights and cross-modal learning capabilities.

 ## 🧠 What is Media Intelligence?